 Pre-Program Review and Assignment

-Participants must complete FHWA’s Integrating Freight in the Transportation Planning Process (NHI 139006) before attending the academy.
-Click here to access this free course.
+Participants MUST complete FHWA’s Integrating Freight in the Transportation Planning Process (NHI 139006) before attending the academy.
+Click here to access this course.

 Participants will be provided with a packet of background information related to the topics covered during the course of the Immersion Week program.
 The Immersion Week curriculum is based on the assumption that all participants have been exposed to freight topics and issues, and have a solid understanding of the information provided in the pre-program packet.